 I am not going to spare her.
-She has rejected 7 bugs, I reported, within last three days.
-I know she is using personal grudges as professional sword……
+She has rejected 7 bugs, I reported, within the last three days.
+I know she is using personal grudges as a professional sword……

-A team mate was fuming and the discussion suddenly caught fire when couple of other team mates joined in sharing same experience with other developers.
+A teammate was fuming and the discussion suddenly caught fire when a couple of other teammates joined in sharing the same experience with other developers.
 The team meeting turned a discussion point about bug rejection.
-After some discussion, we all decided to do a simple exercise to save ourselves from the humiliation of bug rejected, in future.
+After some discussion, we all decided to do a simple exercise to save ourselves from the humiliation of bug rejected, in the future.

 Rather than revealing the list, I would like to share the outcome bullet points of the list.
 Here it is –

 For any reason, if you did not understand the requirement properly, you would definitely look out for the misinterpreted requirement in actual implementation and when you would not find it, it would be a bug according to you, which will finally get rejected.

 Real-life Example: After testing a recipe, you found that it was tasteless as salt was not added but you did not know that salt was supposed to be added at the time of serving otherwise it can affect the look of the recipe.

 As a part of an earlier discussion, you were aware that specific requirement was going to be implemented in XYZ way.
 But while development, the developer found it was not possible to follow the XYZ path and so he followed the ABC path and that was not communicated to you.

 Ultimately, you are going to report a bug when you found the requirement was not implemented the way it was discussed.